-The cast and crew flew between 500 and 600 parabolic arcs in NASA's KC-135 airplane (nicknamed the "Vomit Comet") to achieve real weightlessness.
-Each of the arcs got them 23 seconds of zero gravity.
+The cast and crew flew between 612 parabolic arcs in NASA's KC-135 airplane (nicknamed the "Vomit Comet").
+Each arc produced 20 seconds of weightlessness.
 All of these flights were completed in 13 days.
-The actual KC135 used (NASA serial number N930NA) was decommissioned in 2000 after 27 years of service and is on display at Ellington Field.
+The actual KC135 used (NASA serial number N930NA) was decommissioned in 1995 after 22 years of service and placed on display (2000) at Ellington Field.

 Bill Paxton's line, "I could eat the ass out of a dead rhinoceros." was not said by Fred Haise.
 It was made up the day of filming by Gary Busey, who was visiting the set at the time and they thought it would be a good country boy line.
 Busey had previously said the line in another film he starred in, Point Break (1991).